datasci611/bios611-projects-fall-2019-YaoYuxiao/project_1/README.md

 * How many clients (individual or family) were served by UMD between 1998 and 2018?
 Are there any trends?
 * How many food pounds are provided each month from 2008 to 2017?
 Is there a seasonality?
 * How many clothing items are provided each month from 2008 to 2017?
 Is there a seasonality?
-* Are there any correlations between diapers/school kits and financial support (money provided to clients)?
+* Are there any correlations between diapers and clothing items/food?

 ## Methods
 1. Data preparation: data cleaning and data transformation